Red and Gold Tiger's-Eye Rough

 2) Media Needed: You want crystalline quartz to be swimming in a sea of ceramic cylinder media.
 This is required if you want to avoid bruised tumbled stones.
 When we tumble crystalline quartz in coarse grit, we fill the barrel about a third of the way with ceramic cylinders and then add the quartz.
 That will give you a ratio of about 70% quartz and 30% ceramics.
 The cylindrical shape of the ceramic media will act like a roller bearing and give the rocks a smooth tumbling action in the barrel.
 The small pieces of media also deliver grit to all surfaces of the rough.

 Barrel slurry dumped down the drain will harden like concrete.

-Coarse Grit Step: Fill the barrel 2/3 full with a mix of 20-30% media and 70-80% tiger eye.
+Coarse Grit Step: Fill the barrel 2/3 full with a mix of 20% media and 80% tiger's-eye.
 Add two level tablespoons of coarse grit per pound of material and cover the rocks completely with water.
 Then tumble for two to four weeks - or long enough to shape and smooth the stones.